Flèche bas

 Contribution to the European code of best practices

-On 20 December, the European Commission shared with stakeholders the second version of the code of best practices for general-purpose AI models, with the final version expected in May 2025.
-We are continuing to hold institutional meetings with the services and directorates as well as with the European Commission's European AI Office, in an effort to inform their thinking and convince them of the critical issues to be taken into consideration.
+On 20 December, the European Commission shared with stakeholders the second draft of its Code of Best Practices for General-Purpose AI models, with the final version expected in May 2025.
+We have established strong communication channels with the relevant directorates as well as with the European Commission's EU AI Office to keep these institutions informed and ensure critical issues are always taken into consideration.

 open